deephaven/examples/RedpandaStats/README.md

 docker-compose up -d
 ```

-This starts the needed containers needed for RedPanda and Deephaven.
+This starts the containers needed for Redpanda and Deephaven.

 To start listening to the Kafka topic docker-stats, navigate to [http://localhost:10000/ide](http://localhost:10000/ide/) and enter: